daniel-duke/RosesAreRed/source/source/page_food.rst

 Tomato Basil Soup
 =================

 Perfectly balanced sweetness from sugar and acidity from tomatoes, accented fresh oregano from the garden.
-Recipe__ (we use campari tomatoes).
+Recipe__ (Laura and Daniel use campari tomatoes).

 __ https://www.foodnetwork.com/recipes/ree-drummond/best-tomato-soup-ever-2138619